What is Data Silo?

 +

 Data silos cause sales to miss marketing engagement signals, marketing to target accounts already in pipeline, and customer success to lack product usage visibility.
 This leads to uncoordinated outreach, duplicated effort, and missed opportunities.
 Revenue reporting becomes unreliable because each system holds a different version of the truth.
-Studies show that siloed organizations have 36% lower sales productivity and 27% lower win rates compared to data-integrated competitors.
+Research shows that siloed organizations have 36% lower sales productivity and 27% lower win rates compared to data-integrated competitors.
+Gartner estimates poor data quality costs organizations $12.9 million per year on average.

 What is the fastest way to break down data silos?